 Her ability to forgive, according to the Christian Post, is credited to her Christian faith.

 Tina turned to her spirituality and Bible for practical advice on how to mend her marriage with Teddy.
 "I was doing some crazy stuff that was going to land me behind bars!" she told C Nikky, but her faith helped guide her to the right path.

 Most importantly, Tina thanked her "praying family" for supporting her through Teddy's infidelity.

 According to Paul Amato, professor of sociology at Penn State, strong religious views are one of the main deterrents of divorce, along with economical dependence and children.

 Whether you choose to ride it out or jump ship, betrayed lovers should learn to let go of the pent-up feelings that overwhelm them after an affair comes to light.
-According to marriage scholar and therapist Dr. William H. Doherty, it's a three-step journey: processing the trauma of infidelity, receiving clarity on why it happened, and releasing negative emotions toward the wayward partner before making the final decision to either move forward with the relationship or walk out the door.
+According to Dr. Anne Goshen, there are three steps to handling the aftermath when a spouse has been unfaithful and rebuilding trust.

 - Get help